Ashwin268/Langchain-Models/README.md

-## This project showcases an advanced LLM-based application using LangChain to integrate multiple language models, including OpenAI, Claude (Anthropic), and Google PaLM/Vertex AI.
+## This project showcases an advanced LLM-based application using LangChain to integrate multiple language models, including OpenAI, Claude (Anthropic), and Google Gemini AI.
 It supports dynamic prompt handling, multi-model querying, and flexible output generation based on user input or business logic.

 🚀 Key Features: